austil/datapuller/README.md

 * Run `npm install`
 * Provide your API Credentials via env variables or a `./config.json` file (have a look at `./src/config_manager.js`)
-* Initialize every configured puller by launching them separatly
+* Go through the auth procedure of every configured puller by launching them separatly
 * Run all puller with `npm run start`

 ## Restrictions